Skip to Main Content Site Map

 The nonpartisan Redistricting Data Hub provides individuals, good government organizations, and community groups the data, resources, and knowledge to participate effectively in the redistricting process.

-In service of this mission, we host over 12,000 datasets in all 50 states, from the census block to the district level, and continue to add new data that is useful for nonpartisan map drawing and analysis.
+In service of this mission, we host thousands of datasets in all 50 states, from the census block to the district level, and continue to add new data that is useful for nonpartisan map drawing and analysis.
 This data is free to the public, and accompanied by technical support and nonpartisan analysis on request.

 The Redistricting Data Hub is a project of the Fair Representation in Redistricting Initiative, a project of New Venture Fund (NVF).
 NVF has contracted with HaystaqDNA—a political data consulting firm with a track record of success in supporting nonpartisan redistricting—to provide the publicly-available data and services.
 There is a firewall between the Redistricting Data Hub work and services and any other work provided by HaystaqDNA to any of its other clients.